Wants to Meet Up

 So we've been traveling all across the U.S. for the last 5 months and are really looking forward to getting back home to our dogs and a regular routine for a little while.
 We've stayed at some wonderful homes.
 We've met the most awesome people.
 We've encountered nothing but positivity and have had a rare chance to see some back country and citywide living from the local perspective.
 Most importantly we've met people that are unbelievably wonderful, fun, generous, and easygoing.

 Dogs!
 Cooking!
 Meeting new people.
-Entrepreneurship.
 Politics.
 Adventures.
 Reading, usually current event non fiction and history/biographies, but also the occasional sci fi.

 Music, Movies, and Books